 David Lynch, Owner & Wine Director

-Sommelier and author David Lynch has added a new title to his ever-expanding résumé: restaurateur.
-St. Vincent is his first venture, and while the restaurant and shop will feature great wines from all over the world, Italy remains his first love — his award-winning book, Vino Italiano (Clarkson-Potter; 2002) remains the reference of choice for Italian wine aficionados.
-David is also the Contributing Wine Editor at Bon Appétit, where his “Wine Insider” column appears regularly.
+In 2012, sommelier and author David Lynch added a new title to his résumé: restaurateur.
+St. Vincent is his first venture, and while the restaurant and shop feature great wines from all over the world, Italy remains his first love: his award-winning book, Vino Italiano (Potter; 2002) remains the reference of choice for Italian wine lovers.
+David is also a Contributing Editor at Bon Appétit, where his “Wine Insider” column appears regularly.

-David was most recently the Wine Director of San Francisco’s Michelin-starred Quince and its more casual sibling, Cotogna, and was featured on the cover of San Francisco Magazine in August 2011 as the magazine’s “Wine Director of the Year.”
+David was previously the Wine Director of San Francisco’s Michelin-starred Quince and its more casual sibling, Cotogna, and was featured on the cover of San Francisco Magazine in August 2011 as the magazine’s “Wine Director of the Year.”

-Prior to relocating to California in 2009, David was the longtime Wine Director, then General Manager, of New York’s famed Babbo Ristorante — the flagship restaurant of Mario Batali and Joseph Bastianich’s B&B Hospitality Group.
+Prior to his arrival in California in 2009, David was the longtime Wine Director, then GM, of New York’s famed Babbo Ristorante — the flagship restaurant of Mario Batali and Joseph Bastianich’s B&B Hospitality Group.
 During his tenure, he grew Babbo’s wine program into one of the nation’s best, winning a 2004 James Beard Restaurant Award for Outstanding Wine Service.
-It was David’s collaboration with Bastianich on Vino Italiano that led to his joining the team at Babbo; previously he had been a magazine writer and a Senior Editor at Wine & Spirits magazine, where he won a James Beard Journalism Award for his writing.
+It was David’s collaboration with Bastianich on Vino Italiano that led to his joining the team at Babbo; previously he had been a magazine writer and a Senior Editor at Wine & Spiritsmagazine, where he won a James Beard Journalism Award for his writing.
 Having remained active as a journalist throughout his restaurant career, David’s writing has been seen not only in Bon Appétit but GQ, Food & Wine and many other publications.
 His second book with Bastianich, Vino Italiano Buying Guide, was revised and re-released in 2008, the same year that he released the satirical Wine Snob’s Dictionary (co-authored with Vanity Fair scribe David Kamp and published by Broadway Books).